puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_scope.markdown

 ### Overriding Received Values

 Variables and defaults declared at node scope can override those received from top scope.
 Those declared at local scope can override those received from node and top scope, as well as any parent scopes.
-That is: if multiple variables with the same name are available, **Puppet will use the "most local" one.**
+That is, if multiple variables with the same name are available, **Puppet will use the "most local" one.**

 {% highlight ruby %}
     # /etc/puppet/modules/scope_example/manifests/init.pp